MaxVerevkin/wayrs/README.md

 - `wayrs-egl`: Brings OpenGL(-ES) to `wayrs`.
 Based on `EGL_KHR_platform_gbm`.
 - `wayrs-scanner`: Implements the `wayrs_client:::generate!` macro that generates glue code from `.xml` files.
 Generated code for the core protocol is already included in `wayrs-client::protocol`.
 Do not use this crate directly.
 - `wayrs-proto-parser`: Parses wayland `.xml` files.
 Used by `wayrs-scanner`.
+- `wayrs-core`: The core types, marshalling and unmarshalling implementation.
+Can be used by clients _and_ servers.

 ## Projects using `wayrs`